 A little more efficient is a big thing, on a world scale. $4 trillion is wasted by inefficient systems.
 But unlocking that is about business models, which are embedded in the car we drive.
 Without the data, we can’t change the business models, which will allow behaviours to change.

 Who owns the data?
 It’s a big topic, but ultimately, it belongs to the person who generated it – the user.
-In the near term, the big opportunity is to join together transport methods into a seamless journeys.
+In the near term, the big opportunity is to join together transport methods into seamless journeys.

 The biggest challenge with driverless cars is getting people to adopt them.
 People like their cars, and their personal spaces.

-Richard van Hooildonk, trendwatcher
+Richard van Hooijdonk, trendwatcher

 We’re living in an increasingly connected world.
 Things are connected.
 Pets are connected.
 And now Richard is connected – he has RFID chips implanted in his body.
-He phone and his home automatically unlock in the presence of his chip.
+His phone and his home automatically unlock in the presence of his chip.
 His Tesla will do the same when it arrives.

 There are parts of the world without connection – but that’s what Google’s project loon is working on.
 Soon all cars will be connected.
 What about robotics?
 The Tesla factory is completely automated.
 Amazon is planning predictive shipping – but how about drone shipping, homing in on my chip for individual delivery?

 96% of cars are standing still at any time.
-That’s horrible, In the future we will be able to brush our teeth and read the newspaper in the car.
+That’s horrible.
+In the future, we will be able to brush our teeth and read the newspaper in the car.
 Pods can be connected with our calendars, and will arrive to pick us up when needed.
 In 2025, our roads could be dominated by autonomous vehicles.
 You won’t be able to kill yourself in traffic.
-Our three year olds won’t need driving licences.
+Our three-year-olds won’t need driving licences.

 WiFi-enabled trains are coming to the London Underground.
 The Netherlands has 6-person autonomous vehicles coming.
 Planes are increasingly flown by the computers, not the pilots.
-Things won’t breakdown any more – because they will be connected, and smart systems will judge breakdown and dispatch replacements.
+Things won’t break down anymore – because they will be connected, and smart systems will judge breakdown and dispatch replacements.

 With connected bodies, doctors will be able to warn us, rather than waiting for us to go to them with symptoms.
 Our computers will order our groceries, and our cars will drive to collect them.
 We don’t need to think about it – it just happens.
 Our cars could decide that it’s quicker for us to drive to the station, get a train, and then a self-driving taxi.
 This only happens when systems are all connected together.